MSU-CSE491/CSE491/projects.md

 World modules must implement the mechanisms of interactions between agents and the world or agents and each other, as well as any background activity of the world.
 Some possible types of world modules include:

 + A world where lots of actions happen in the background and need to be processed efficiently.
 For example, a resource acquisition game with forests growing, animal herds wandering around, or seasons changing.
-May types of systems could have significant background events.
+Many types of systems could have significant background events.
 + A world where player actions may have substantial secondary effects that need to be continuously monitored.
 For example, in a game like https://splix.io/, agents leave a trail behind them and they system must identify closed loops or players braking each other's trails.
 Many more complicated changes due to player actions are also possible.
 Keeping such a system running in real-time is critical for fun game play.
-+ A world that handles a many types of agent-agent interactions.
++ A world that handles many types of agent-agent interactions.
 For example, a wizard arena where agents cast spells at one another that have rules for how they interact.
 A challenge here would be balancing the different types of interactions an making sure that all of the combinations are handled appropriately and efficiently.
 + A real world scientific simulator environment.
 For example, a traffic simulator to analyze travel time, or an ecology simulator to understand biological system stability.
 A challenge here would be learning enough about the real-world systems for the simulation to be accurate.

 The above examples illustrate types of challenges groups could tackle, but you should theme them however you want.
-A D\&D-style dungeon?
+A D&D-style dungeon?
 A puzzle game?
 A military tactics simulator?
 Space exploration?
 Any style is okay, although it must be agent-based.
 We also recommend that you do not make the world overly convoluted given the relatively short duration of this project.

 ## Autonomous Agent Modules